-Another origin tale echos Dr. Crowe by stating the children were escaped mental patients who burned down their asylum to live in the woods.
+Another origin tale echoes Dr. Crowe by stating the children were escaped mental patients who burned down their asylum to live in the woods.
 There they resorted to cannibalism and murder in order to stay alive.
-Eventually they began to breed with each other and commit incest, which lead to the mental retardation and Hydrocephalus.
+Eventually, they began to breed with each other and commit incest, which led to the mental retardation and Hydrocephalus.

 Most of the sightings are localized to certain areas in all three states.

 - Michigan- They are said to live in the woods around Ottowa County and near Felt mansion.
 (Which is where many claim the insane asylum was)

 - Ohio- The Melonheads are said to stay around an area called “Crybaby Bridge”.
 Several locals claim to see mutilated animals in the woods there on a regular basis.

 - Connecticut-Has a long history with the Melonheads as well.
 Most sightings have been reported around Fairfield County but reports have come in from nearly ten towns as well.